team5499/frc-2017-offseason/README.md

-# Java Codebase
+# Java code for the 2017 offseason

 ## Todo list
 * Document code
-    * Deoxygen?
-    * Use style-guide provided
+    * Deoxygen
-* Improve Smart Dashboards
+* Smart Dashboard
     * Add an interface for changing constants on the robot
     * Add a camera feed
     * Add a heat map for the robot position